ssm-lang/ssm-runtime/doc/util.md

 @defgroup util Utilities

-This module contains helpful macro definitions that are not specific to SSM.
+@brief A collection of helpful definitions which are not specific to SSM.